smorad/um_cisc_7404/05_to.typ

 ==
 $ argmax_(a_t in A) bb(E)[cal(R)(s_(t+1)) | s_t, a_t] = argmax_(a_t in A) sum_(s_(t+1) in S) cal(R)(s_(t+1)) dot Tr(s_(t+1) | s_t, a_t) $

-But earlier, we said that algorithms provide a policy $pi$ #pause
+Earlier, we said that algorithms provide a policy $pi: S times Theta |-> Delta A$ #pause

-$ pi: S times Theta |-> Delta A $ #pause
+But this equation is not yet a policy! #pause

-So we can turn this equation into a policy #pause
+Let us turn this equation into a policy #pause

 $ pi (a_t | s_t; theta) = Pr (a_t | s_t ; theta) =  cases(
   1 "if" a_t = argmax_(a_t in A) bb(E)[cal(R)(s_(t+1)) | s_t, a_t, theta],
   0 "otherwise"
 ) $ #pause

-This policy will always act to maximize the expected reward!
+This policy will always act to maximize the expected reward

 ==